• 12 min read

 • Competition can be fierce.
 Solar lead companies are in business to make money.
 The lead you get has probably been sold to several other local companies, meaning you’ll have to compete against other companies that may have purchased the same lead.

 • Solar leads can be expensive.
-The average cost of solar leads in the U.S. ranges from $225 in North Dakota to $1,929 in California.
+The average cost of solar leads (per sale) in the U.S. ranges from $225 in North Dakota to $1,929 in California.

 • Cheaper.
 Generating your own solar leads can come with a lower price tag.
 Paid and organic search as well as targeted social media ads are cheap, and if done right, offer a good return.